MicrosoftDocs/windows-driver-docs/migration-guide/index.md

 * **Build a local CHM of the original XTOC**, projectname.xtoc.
 This way you can quickly click through topics to see what they look like (if you're trying to distinguish Ref from Conceptual or weed-out the useless orientation topics).

+* Although, your original XTOC is in Source Depot, some might want to make a local backup copy of the projectname.xtoc and name it projectname-BACKUP-ORIGINAL.xtoc.

 * I recommend **editing using XMetal in tandem with VS Code** to build your new XTOC files.
 The nice thing about Code is that it makes it easy to collapse and copy whole TOC nodes.

 ![Collapsable XML nodes in VS Code](images/collapsableNodesVSCode.png)